pfalcon/pycopy/README.md

     $ make deplibs

 This will build all available dependencies (regardless whether they are used or not).
-If you intend to build MicroPython with additional options (like cross-compiling), the same set of options should be passed to `make deplibs`.
+If you intend to build Pycopy with additional options (like cross-compiling), the same set of options should be passed to `make deplibs`.
 To actually enable/disable use of dependencies, edit `ports/unix/mpconfigport.mk` file, which has inline descriptions of the options.